Activate portal features that meet patient needs

 - Address routine health issues more efficiently, so you can dedicate more time to patients who need in-person care

-- Have support staff to triage messages, so that providers only need to weigh in as necessary26
+- Have support staff to triage messages, so that clinicians only need to weigh in as necessary 34

 - Share lab results — a best practice identified by some EHRs, like athenahealth — or other post-visit follow-up with patients

 To maximize efficiency, practices must integrate reading and responding to email into their workflow.
 For example, assign a staff member to acknowledge all patient messages within 1 business day.
-Providers can then respond to the patient’s question or issue at their convenience.27
+Clinicians can then respond to the patient’s question or issue at their convenience.
+35

 If your practice uses the portal’s email feature, consider establishing policies that address:

 - The types of communication allowed over email.
-Decide which requests (like prescription refills and appointment scheduling) providers will fulfill and which sensitive topics (like HIV and mental health) they’ll discuss
+Decide which requests (like prescription refills and appointment scheduling) clinicians will fulfill and which sensitive topics (like HIV and mental health) they’ll discuss.

 Check out ONC’s Fact Sheet: Using Secure Electronic Messaging to Support Patient and Family Engagement.

-Follow these guidelines for communicating with patients by email.29
+Follow these guidelines for communicating with patients by email.
+37

 Address privacy issues

-- Let patients know which other providers or practice staff may read and respond to their emails — for example, outside usual business hours or when you’re on vacation.
-Include this privacy disclaimer in each patient’s medical record
+- Let patients know which other clinicians or practice staff may read and respond to their emails — for example, outside usual business hours or when you’re on vacation.
+Include this privacy disclaimer in each patient’s medical record.

 Give patients clear guidance